abdelrahmanAbouelkheir/Harvard-Processor-Design-and-Architecture/README.md

 each package reﬂecting the diﬀerent stages working in parallel.

-13

 <a name="br14"></a>f) The Clock Cycles can be simulated as a variable that is incremented after ﬁnishing the required stages at a given time.

-• Example:

-fetch ( ) ; decode ( ) ; execute ( ) ; // memory ( ) ;

-// writeback ( ) ;

-c y c l e s ++;

-Printings

-The following items must be printed in the console after each Clock Cycle:

-a) The Clock Cycle number.

-b) The Pipeline stages:

-• Which instruction is being executed at each stage?

-• What are the input parameters/values for each stage?

-c) The updates occurring to the registers in case a register value was changed.

-d) The updates occurring in the memory (data segment of main memory or data memory according to your package) in case a value was stored or updated in the memory.

-e) The content of all registers after the last clock cycle.

-f) The full content of the memory (main memory or instruction and data memories according to your

-package) after the last clock cycle.

-Submission

-You should submit a ZIP ﬁle to the course email containing the following items:

-• All “.java” code ﬁles used in the project.• Any additional library used.

-• A text ﬁle containing the team number, team name, package number and name, and team members’

-names, IDs, and tutorials.

-The ZIP ﬁle should be named in the following format: Team\_[TeamNumber]\_[PackageNumber] - PackageNumber = {1, 2, 3, or 4} based on the selected/assigned project.

-Email Subject: Team\_[TeamNumber]\_[PackageNumber] Example: Team\_15\_2

-Submission Email: <csen601.2023@gmail.com>

-14